joelouthan/Theologicus/src/doctrine-christ-saves/01-behold-our-god.md

 >Acts 7:54–8:3 (CSB) When they heard these things, they were enraged and gnashed their teeth at him.
 Stephen, full of the Holy Spirit, gazed into heaven.
 He saw the glory of God, and Jesus standing at the right hand of God.
 He said, “Look, I see the heavens opened and the Son of Man standing at the right hand of God!”
 They yelled at the top of their voices, covered their ears, and together rushed against him.
 They dragged him out of the city and began to stone him.
 And the witnesses laid their garments at the feet of a young man named Saul.
 While they were stoning Stephen, he called out, “Lord Jesus, receive my spirit!”
 He knelt down and cried out with a loud voice, “Lord, do not hold this sin against them!”
 And after saying this, he fell asleep.
 Saul agreed with putting him to death.
 On that day a severe persecution broke out against the church in Jerusalem, and all except the apostles were scattered throughout the land of Judea and Samaria.
 Devout men buried Stephen and mourned deeply over him.
 Saul, however, was ravaging the church.
 He would enter house after house, drag off men and women, and put them in prison.

 >Acts 9:1–6 (CSB) Now Saul was still breathing threats and murder against the disciples of the Lord.
 He went to the high priest and requested letters from him to the synagogues in Damascus, so that if he found any men or women who belonged to the Way, he might bring them as prisoners to Jerusalem.
 As he traveled and was nearing Damascus, a light from heaven suddenly flashed around him.
 Falling to the ground, he heard a voice saying to him, “Saul, Saul, why are you persecuting me?”
 “Who are you, Lord?”
 Saul said.
 “I am Jesus, the one you are persecuting,” he replied.
 “But get up and go into the city, and you will be told what you must do.”

+>Psalm 16:11 (CSB) You reveal the path of life to me; in your presence is abundant joy; at your right hand are eternal pleasures.

+>Psalm 17:15 (CSB) But I will see your face in righteousness; when I awake, I will be satisfied with your presence.